 Cryptocurrency Home | iExec RLC

-A study from February 2015 reveals that 65% of Americans dont know what Bitcoin is, though that percentage has likely dropped given Bitcoins rise to fame in 2017.
-Nevertheless, its safe to say that a large sum of people dont understand cryptocurrencies.
+Many more people know about Bitcoin than when the initial name recognition study was done in 2015.
+Nevertheless, it’s safe to say that a large sum of people don’t understand cryptocurrencies.
 Those that do may view them as an elitist creation with no real world uses.

 Many companies have set out to prove these assumptions wrong.
-Blockchain startups and initial coin offerings have been continually rising since 2012, and 2017 will likely be a record year as well.
 Companies are creating platforms and tokens that have use in everyday life, hoping to become the next big thing in the tech world.

 One company, iExec, is building the first marketplace for cloud resources, hoping to popularize blockchain based cloud computing.
 The proprietary platform runs on iExec tokens, also called RLC tokens.
 These tokens share characteristics with other crypto coins like Bitcoin and Ethereum.